OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

                 long rowCount = 0;

-                // Sentiment dictionary file and the punctuation characters const string DICTIONARYFILENAME = @"..\..\dictionary.tsv";
+                // Sentiment dictionary file and hello punctuation characters const string DICTIONARYFILENAME = @"..\..\dictionary.tsv";
                 private static char[] _punctuationChars = new[] {
             ' ', '!', '\"', '#', '$', '%', '&', '\'', '(', ')', '*', '+', ',', '-', '.', '/',   //ascii 23--47
             ':', ';', '<', '=', '>', '?', '@', '[', ']', '^', '_', '`', '{', '|', '}', '~' };   //ascii 58--64 + misc.

-                // For writting to HBase
+                // For writting tooHBase
                 HBaseClient client;

                 // a sentiment dictionary for estimate sentiment.
 It is loaded from a physical file.